Which Temporary Works Course Course Should I Attend?

 The Temporary Works Coordinator course was created to help secure procedural control on temp works projects.
 The course covers a range of topics.
 Topics include; the need for temporary works, the legal elements to consider and procedures and the implements of the process.

-Session four covers the need for temp works and the background to BS5975:2008 and A1:2011.
-Then session five looks at the design, erection and inspection of temp works and session six will go over the responsibilities of those involved on site.
+Session four covers the need for temp works and the background to BS 5975:2019 and A1:2011.
+Then session five looks at the design, erection and inspection of temp works and session six will go over the responsibilities of those involved on-site.
 Finally, sessions eight and nine will be the examination and a final summary at the end of the course.

 The Temporary Works Coordinator training course is aimed at anyone who will be holding the role of “coordinator”.
 Usually, a coordinator is some form of Site/Project Manager.
 They may also be a supervisor or a designer who is working for a client.
 In some instances, they may even be a contractor who needs further knowledge in the technical and safety ramifications of a temporary works site.